Weed Abatement, Noxious Vegetation and Prohibited Flammable Plants

 I came home and found a Weed Abatement Notice posted on my door/property.
 What do I need to do?

-If you found a paper Notice posted at your address then please call the phone number on the form as soon as possible to let the Weed Abatement Coordinator know it has been received (It saves money and time not having to mail a certified letter) and, as a legal document, it contains time-sensitive requirements to avoid further legal action.
+If you found a paper Notice posted at your address then please email or call the phone number on the Notice form, as soon as possible, to let the Weed Abatement Coordinator know it has been received (It saves money and time not having to mail a certified letter) and, as a legal document, it contains time-sensitive requirements to avoid further legal action.
 The Coordinator will be able to answer any of your questions or concerns about what is required at that time.

-It is important to make contact with the Weed Abatement Coordinator in order to prevent further legal action being taken against the property or property owner.
+It is important to make contact with the Weed Abatement Coordinator if unable to comply in a timely manner, in order to prevent further legal action being taken against the property or property owner.

 I received a Weed Abatement Notice.
 What does that mean?